gothinkster/realworld/README.md

 ### What frontends and backends do you currently support?

 Below are the current frontends & backends we support.
-Interested in creating a RealWorld example app in a framework we don't support?
-Get in touch.
+All of our stacks are built & reviewed with the help of OSS communities and their leaders.

 #### Frontends